 My manager departed six weeks after I joined, leaving me to lead the transformation.

 Team Investment & Retention: Conducted a world tour over three months, meeting all 23 remote team members in person.
 Discovered career stagnation was the core issue.
-Immediately addressed overdue promotions and raises, and created pathways for two team members to transition into engineering roles.
+Immediately addressed overdue promotions and raises, and created pathways for two team members to transition into engineering roles

 Engineering Partnership: Created a “Firemen” daily rotation pairing one product engineer with one support engineer.
-This arrangement surfaced long-standing product bugs directly to engineering and dramatically reduced time-to-resolution for persistent customer issues.
+This arrangement surfaced long-standing product bugs directly to engineering and dramatically reduced time-to-resolution for persistent customer issues

 Metrics Implementation: Introduced weekly customer satisfaction tracking to establish accountability and measure improvement.
+Metrics collection across the product more broadly was added to the roadmap — the data infrastructure had been neglected and needed rebuilding

 Business Model Innovation: Proposed bundling Standard Support into the core product offering rather than selling it as an add-on.
 This counterintuitive move meant 100% of customers now had support (vs. a fraction who paid extra), but the support cost was built into product pricing.
-This reframed support as a product differentiator rather than an optional expense.
+This reframed support as a product differentiator rather than an optional expense